AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 1. [Not following technical guidelines](../../coding-standards/technical-guidelines.md)

   - 2.9.
 Service classes (ones that provide behavior but not data, like EventManager) SHOULD NOT have a mutable state.
 To make extensions codebase compliant with technical guidelines mutable states should be removed from Service classes.
 For example, a property cache introduced for better performance when dealing with data-intensive operations, such as database queries, API calls, or complex calculations, that does not need to be executed repeatedly within the same request.
-However, this can cause issues with the Application Server, since the property cache would be used in consequent requests and it should be reset after each request.
+However, this can cause issues with GraphQL Application Server, since the property cache would be used in consequent requests and it should be reset after each request.

   - 2.14.
 Temporal coupling MUST be avoided.
 Changed state at one point in time can inadvertently affect the behavior of subsequent operations, requiring a specific order of execution for the application to function correctly.
 This coupling makes the code harder to understand and maintain, as the correct operation of the system becomes dependent on the sequence in which state-modifying actions are performed.